greenbone/docs/src/common/openvas-smb.rst

-openvas-smb is a helper module for the openvas-scanner.
+*openvas-smb* is a helper module for *openvas-scanner*.
 It includes libraries (openvas-wmiclient/openvas-wincmd) to interface with Microsoft Windows Systems through the Windows Management Instrumentation API and a winexe binary to execute processes remotely on that system.

-It is an optional dependency of openvas-scanner but is required for scanning Windows based systems.
+It is an optional dependency of *openvas-scanner* but is required for scanning Windows-based systems.

 .. note::

-  openvas-smb is released independently of the GVM framework.
-Therefore the newest compatible version is used.
+  *openvas-smb* is released independently of the GVM framework.
+Therefore, the newest compatible version is used.

 .. code-block::